Japanese food and mushroom③~Mushroom cultivation and sustainability in Japan~

 But lately, this sawdust-based cultivation of mushrooms is at stake in Japan.
-Major mushroom companies are growing corn cores imported from abroad instead of sawdust.
+Major mushroom companies use corn cores imported from abroad instead of sawdust for the cultivation.
 The reasons are yieldability and cost reduction, but it will weigh on the contribution of Japanese mushroom cultivation to the SDGs.

 Will Japanese mushroom cultivation achieve both a contribution to the SDGs and corporate profits?